Workflow for Requesting a Certificate

-This page describes the current (interim) process to get a personal certificate to sign documents and sign/decrypt emails.
+This page describes the current process to request a personal or functional certificate usable signing and encrypting emails.

-This service uses the GÉANT TCS project which itself uses the services of Sectigo.
+This service uses the GÉANT TCS project which itself uses the services of HARICA.

 Request a new certificate